tinnlab/Risk-Review-Benchmark/README.md

 Inside Jupyter Lab, navigate to the notebooks and run each method one by one.

-If encountering any error when running a method, restart the kernel.
+If encountering any error when running a method, try restarting the kernel.

 ### 4. Generate Metrics
 After running the notebooks, results will be stored in the run-results folder.
 To generate the performance metrics, open and run the ```metrics-generate.ipynb``` notebook.